SlzAnd/online-shop-project/README.md

 [Link](https://mail.google.com/mail/?view=cm&to=seleznov.andriy@gmail.com) Email
 ## Project Focus
 The primary goal of this project is to highlight my skills in Java and Spring.
 By leveraging the power of Java Spring Boot, I want to implement essential backend functionalities such as user authentication, product management, and order processing.
-Also, I use AWS S3 for storing product images and in the future, I want to create a simple but good UI for this project using React.
+Also, I use AWS S3 for storing product images and React.js + Bootstrap for a simple but good UI.
 ## AWS S3 Integration
 To ensure efficient image management, this Online Shop project integrates with AWS S3 (Simple Storage Service).
 By leveraging AWS S3, I have implemented secure storage, retrieval, and removal of product images.
 This integration allows for optimal image handling and delivery within the online shop.

-## Limited Usage of React
+## Usage of React
-While primarily focusing on Java and Spring, I have selectively utilized React for specific functionalities within the project.
 By integrating with React, I aim to demonstrate my ability to work with front-end technologies and create interactive features, complementing the robust backend built with Java Spring Boot.

-## Project Status and Progress
-The Online Shop project is - currently in progress, with some backend functionalities already implemented.
-Firstly, I decided to focus on the admin page.
-For example, was created main endpoints for manipulations with products(CRUD).
 ## Administration portal.
 ### Enter page / Login page / Admin Page

 #### Enter Page: